Meditation Pods For Sale At Last. Worth Buying One?

 A Swedish study in 2008 showed that many people experience imaginary voices and light phenomena when in a meditation pod.
 It turns out that when the brain is cut off from external stimuli, it begins to create its own.

 As things stand, meditation pods are in the same position virtual reality was a year ago.
+Yes, there are now meditation pods for sale but are they really ready for market?

 Both VR and meditation pods (or “floatation therapy decideis”) were around in the 1980s.
 But they failed to take on.
 Both have seen a resurgence.
 And both have both benefits and drawbacks.
 Virtual reality offers complete escapism at the possible expense of motion sickness.
 And meditation pods offer escapism at the risk of claustrophobia and hallucinations.